openvinotoolkit/openvino/docs/ops/movement/Gather_8.md

 * **2**:  `indices` tensor of type *T_IND* with indices to gather.
 0D tensor (scalar) for indices is also allowed.
   The values for indices are in the range `[-data[axis], data[axis] - 1]`.
   Negative values of indices indicate reverse indexing from `data[axis]`.
+Output for indices values outise of the range will be filled with zeros.
   **Required**.

 * **3**:  Scalar or 1D tensor `axis` of *T_AXIS* type is a dimension index to gather data from.
 For example,